How we farm at Coyle organic farm.

 The spelt flour, rye flour and corn meal are stone ground at temperatures less than 90 degrees F. We also sift out the trash for the chickens but keep all the bran for health reasons.
 The resultant baked product may not be as fluffy with the bran in but you can always sift out the bran.

-This is a very difficult lifestyle to maintain with endless chores, many maintenance issues, lack of income for quality food, a changing climate that produces too much rain or too long a drought.
+This is a very difficult lifestyle with endless chores, many maintenance issues, lack of income for producing the best quality food, a changing climate that produces too much rain or too long a drought.
 There is a huge issue of difficult internet problems and the fraudulent activities going on everywhere .
 Our bank accounts have been hacked as well as our emails which make farm life sometimes difficult using the internet which is required by all governments now.

 This being said I love the basic lifestyle of not having to drive to work, arrange my own day, spend time with the animals, the good food, being outdoors every day and seeing things grow.

 I am sincere in believing that the many problems in the world all point to becoming self sufficient in farming.
-Farming to grow food is my main aim.
+Farming to grow food is my main aim along with improving the soils.
 Becoming more local is my other incentive since if I can deliver food to people who live close by then I save a lot in not having a vehicle to deliver and in fact if I can do it by bicycle so much the better.

 We grow our own sunflower oil seeds, spelt and rye flour seeds organically.
 We also have heritage chickens for eggs and a Dexter cow along with cats to keep the mice in order.